The Horton Hill hike, just an hour's drive from Calgary in Kananaskis Country isn't going…

 It was very enjoyable hiking in the forest along the Mushroom Route.
 Local carvers had obviously been hard at work and displayed no less than 20 wood carvings along the trail.
 There were plenty of mushrooms – of assorted varieties no less, but also of local wildlife.

 You come out of the woods and then it’s only a short walk to reach Champex at the eastern end of the lake.
 Most of the accommodation is at the far end.
 It’s a small lake though pretty and popular with local fisherman.
 When the sun shines Champex is pretty place.

 Champex itself offers lots of accommodation though it’s on the pricey side.
-We stayed at the three star Hotel Glacier – which was by far and away the most expensive place on the Tour but far from the best.
+We stayed at the three star Hotel Glacier– which was by far and away the most expensive place on the Tour.
 We found Switzerland, as one would expect with a strong Swiss franc, to be over the top expensive for everything.

 Useful information for the La Fouly to Champex section on the Tour du Mont Blanc

 - Total distance is 15 kilometres (9.3 miles)